Vincit/objection.js/doc/api/types/README.md

 Gives an alias for the raw expression `.select(raw('concat(foo, bar)').as('fooBar'))`.

 You should use this instead of inserting the alias to the SQL to give objection more information about the query.
-Some edge cases, like using `raw` in `select` inside a `joinEager` modifier won't work unless you use this method.
+Some edge cases, like using `raw` in `select` inside a `withGraphJoined` modifier won't work unless you use this method.

 ## `class` Validator